northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``srun``
      - Run an interactive job on the cluster.
-See :ref:`_using-srun`
+See `using-srun`_.
    * - ``sbatch <scriptname.script>``
      - Submit a script to the scheduler for running a job.
-See :ref:`_using-sbatch`
+See `using-sbatch`_.
    * - ``scancel <jobid>``
-     - Cancel a pending or running job on the cluster
+     - Cancel a pending or running job on the cluster.

 .. _using-srun:
 Using srun